Brachial artery

 As mentioned before, the brachial artery divides into two terminal branches in the elbow region:

-• Radial artery - originates at the cubital fossa and travels down the lateral side of the forearm;
+• Radial artery - originates at the cubital fossa and travels down the lateral part of the forearm;

 • Ulnar artery - also arises at the cubital fossa and passes down the forearm on its medial side.